ionenwks/iwdevtools/README.rst

 sourced from ``/etc/portage/bashrc``.
 See ``--help`` or man pages of commands for further information and environment options.

-Note: only portage is supported at the moment, some tools rely on non-standard elements like VDB/tempdir structure and alternate package managers (e.g. pkgcore) may cause erroneous reports among other issues.
+Note: normal Gentoo ecosystem is generally expected (e.g. have a typical system set with GNU coreutils rather than plain POSIX tools).
+Also, only portage is supported at the moment as some tools rely on non-standard elements like VDB/tempdir structure and alternate package managers (e.g. pkgcore) may cause erroneous reports among other issues.